 History of Raspberries

 Archaeological evidence shows that Paleolithic (early Stone Age) cave man also enjoyed raspberries, and they have been a part of the human diet ever since.
 However, documentation by Palladius indicates that cultivation did not start until the 4th century AD.
 During the Hellenistic period (from roughly 323 BCE to middle of first century BCE), raspberries were linked with fertility.
 In Greek mythology, all berries were at one time white, but Zeus’ nursemaid, Ida, got her finger pricked and the blood stained the berries red.
 According to legend, that is how they have remained ever since.
 The name Rubus Idaeus translates to “bramble bush of Ida”, taking into account both the mountain on which they grew and the nursemaid.
 Back then, the berries were not enjoyed as they are today.
-The roots and blossom of the plant were primarily used to make eye ointments, teas for stomach cures, treating throat conditions, and as an astringent.
+The roots and blossom of the plant were primarily used to make eye ointments, teas for stomach conditions, treating throat conditions, and as an astringent.

 It is believed that the Romans introduced raspberries to all of Europe, but it was the English who first cultivated and hybridized them during the Middle Ages, thus improving them.
 While it is believed that the raspberry plant was prized for its fruit, it was more than likely valued for the leaves, which had long been used in medicinal preparations.
 Raspberry leaves are used in herbal teas even today, for soothing the digestive system and providing relief from menstrual cramps.
 Raspberry juice was also employed in art work during the Middle Ages as red stain.
 King Edward I promoted the cultivation of raspberries throughout England in the 13th century.